morepath/morepath/doc/views.rst

 If you have a predicate and you *don't* use it in a ``@App.view``, or set it to ``None``, the view works for the ``default`` value for that predicate.
-If you don't care what the predicate is and want the view to match for any value, you can pass in the special sentinel :data:`morepath.ANY`.
 The ``default`` parameter is also used when rendering a view using :meth:`morepath.Request.view` and you don't pass in a particular value for that predicate.

+Let's look into the predicate directive in a bit more detail.

+You can use either ``self`` or ``request`` as the argument for the predicate function.
+Morepath sees this argument and sends in either the object instance or the request.

+We use ``reg.KeyIndex`` as the index for this predicate.
+You can also have predicate functions that return a Python class.
+In that case you should use ``reg.ClassIndex``.

+``morepath.LAST_PREDICATE`` is the last predicate defined by Morepath itself.
+Here we want to insert the ``something_predicate`` after this predicate in the predicate evaluation order.

-The ``order`` parameter for the predicate determines which predicates match more strongly than another; lower order matches more strongly.
-If there are two view candidates that both match the predicates for a request and model, the strongest match is picked.
+The ``after`` parameter for the predicate determines which predicates match more strongly than another; a predicate after another one matches more weakly.
+If there are two view candidates that both match the predicates, the strongest match is picked.

 request.view
 ------------